-Improving employee loyalty lifts customer loyalty and spend
+Improving employee engagement lifts customer loyalty and spend

 - How empowered are your staff when customer service issues arise to resolve those issues there are then on your behalf?